euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    run simulations of the control loop a la Simulink.
 The use of C code not only boosts the speed of the simulations, but also enables to test the exact same code that we use in the test rig to get experimental results.
-   Again, integration with (I)Python gives us the flexibility to analyze and visualize the data.
+   Again, integration with IPython gives us the flexibility to analyze and visualize the data.

 .. class:: keywords